 I can’t stress enough the importance of keeping a log of all the Official Guide questions.
 I’d suggest creating a log where you have a space to rate the questions from 1 to 5 in order of difficulty.

-3) Maybe it was correct, maybe not.
-I can probably do it next time.
+3: Maybe it was correct, maybe not.
+Still not sure I could do it next time.

 Once you have all the questions in the book logged and rated 1-5, you know that you’re ready to begin the repetition phase.